 Aceni

-If your essential business operations include getting documents to people within a certain timeframe, you need to consider what will happen should you lose access to the people, offices and equipment that makes it happen.
+If your essential business operations involve delivering documents to people within a certain timeframe, you need to consider what will happen should you lose access to the people, offices, and equipment that enable it.

-Whether it’s due to illness, holiday, or an unexpected crisis, how will you keep hitting the deadlines, complying with the rules and getting information out?
+Whether it’s due to illness, a holiday, or an unexpected crisis, how will you continue to meet deadlines, comply with rules, and disseminate information?

-To do this, you need a service that you can use to print and mail from anywhere, that works wherever you work.
+To do this, you need a service that allows you to print and mail from anywhere, working seamlessly regardless of your location.

 You need Aceni.